Omar Badsha: Early life

 Badsha was born in Durban, KwaZulu-Natal on 27 June 1945.
 He is a third-generation South African of Indian origin and comes from a Gujarati Muslim Sunni Bohra family.
-His father Ebrahim Badsha was one of the South African pioneer black artists and a founding member of Bantu, Indian, Coloured Arts (BICA) organisation started by Durban artists in 1951.
+His father Ebrahim Badsha was one of the South African pioneer black artists and a founding member of the Bantu, Indian, Coloured Arts (BICA) organisation started by Durban artists in 1951.
 His artistry was impacted by his father's zest for Arabic calligraphy, the artwork of Cecil Skotnes and later, in life by the work of Dumile Feni.

 Contributions

 In the early 1960s, Badsha produced "resistance art" and won a number of awards including Sir Basil Schonland prize in 1965 and the Oppenheimer award in 1969 after his work was featured in the Johannesburg exhibition Artists of Fame and Promise.
 Badsha's art has featured in many exhibitions in 1970, his first solo exhibition was held at the Artists Gallery in Cape Town.
 He became an anti-apartheid activist during his high schools days.
 He was one of the activists who revived the Natal Indian Congress in the 1970s and the independent left-wing trade union movement that grew out of the famous 1973 Durban strikes.
 Badsha established and was the first secretary of the Chemical Workers Industrial Union.
 During this time he was detained and harassed.
 He was denied a passport and never allowed to travel outside the country until 1990.